postgresml/postgresml/pgml-cms/docs/introduction/getting-started/connect-your-app.md

 ---
-description: PostgresML is compatible with all standard PostgreSQL clients
+description: Connect your application to PostgresML using our SDK or any standard PostgreSQL client.
 ---

 # Connect your app